s3942372/Minimalist-Assignment-4/posts/Oulipo.md

 ## The Process

-During my preparation for this interactice work, I had researched on different types of 'Oulipo' techniques, before ultimately focusing on the 'cut-up' technique, where you cut up lines of a piece of work to create a new story.
+During my preparation for this interactive work, I had researched on different types of 'Oulipo' techniques, before ultimately focusing on the 'cut-up' technique, where you cut up lines of a piece of work to create a new story.
 My original idea was for there to be words scattered across the bottom of the website, and users could click and drag them across the screen to form sentences.
 Forming the right sentence would trigger a change in the website, such as an image appearing.

 ![OG Plan](/static/assignment2/og.png)